 Clarksville Foundry produces aluminum castings to replicate three rosette windows at First Presbyterian Church.
 The Gothic Revival structure from 1878 is one of five churches listed on the National Register of Historic Places.
 Earlier that year, William “Bill” Foust joins Clarksville Foundry.
 Bill Foust, Charles’ son and the fourth generation of the family to work at Clarksville Foundry, serves as a project coordinator.
 Read More.

 Reproduction of 1841 “Six Pounder” cannon is crafted using historic drawings.
-The completed cannon, temporarily located at Clarksville-Montgomery County Courthouse, is fired to kick off the Civil War Sesquicentennial.
+The completed cannon, temporarily located at the Montgomery County Courthouse, is fired to kick off the Civil War Sesquicentennial.
 The video “From Molten Metal to Cool Castings,” documenting the cannon project to illustrate the casting process, is also completed.

 Foundry Celebrates 100 Years as a Family-Owned Business the same year that Charlie Foust Jr. will step in as chairman of the Clarksville Area Chamber of Commerce.
 Read More.